 Instructor Mario Marquez began aikido training in 1997 at Aikido of El Paso.
 He currently holds the rank of Sandan, 3rd degree from the World Aikikai Headquarters through the United States Aikido Federation.
 Mario continues his study of aikido and attends major seminars throughout the United States, taught by the leading Shihans of the USAF.

 How Aikido of El Paso Serves the El Paso Community

 The art of aikido provides balance and flexibility to those who practice it.
 Aikido of El Paso strives to provide this balance the Border community.
 We achieve this by supporting other surrounding nonprofits and by providing scholarships for children in the community.
-Aikido also serves as excellent therapy for individuals with combat-related PTSD.
+Aikido also serves as an excellent therapy for individuals with combat-related PTSD.
 It’s much more than a simple workout regime, it’s a way of life.

 The Martial Art of Aikido in the Life of the Student

 As a martial art, aikido teaches both self-defense and philosophy.
 Students will learn to defend themselves without exerting harm to others.
 This mental attitude translates to the life of the student.
 The importance of instilling character traits of responsibility, respect, discipline, self-confidence and wise choices permeates throughout each lesson.
 Aikido is the way of nonresistance.
 For this reason, it is undefeatable from the start.
 Students walk the path of nonresistance on their daily lives, even outside of the dojo.
 For over 20 years, Aikido of El Paso has been providing the Southwest community with a reliable place to practice the nonresistant art.

 Please fill the following form to sign up for our class or receive additional information about Aikido of El Paso.